eafunk/audiorack/README.txt

 This default configuration will create a .audiorack directory in the user's account that runs the program.
-This directory is used to store program settings, and can optionally conatin an alternate startup file.
+This directory is used to store program settings, and can optionally contain an alternate startup file.
-An optional startup file can contain pre-load configuration flags which are treated as if the command line options were passed when the program was run.
+An alternate startup file can contain pre-load configuration flags which are treated as if the command line options were passed when the program was run.
 Copy the /opt/audiorack/support/user_startup.conf into your new ~/.audiorack directory as ars_startup.conf and edit it to customize this startup file.

-Note that this default launch of arServer4 will run arServer4 in the background, keep-alive on, standard sockets closed.
+Note that this default launch of arServer4 will run arServer4 in the background, keep-alive on, standard IO sockets closed.
 For debugging, run with the -e and -n options to keep stderr open, and to run directly, without a running through a secondary "keep-alive/watchdog" process.

 To see all the command line options for arServer: